libavg/libavg/sphinxdoc/areanodes.rst

             .. deprecated:: 1.5
                 Use :func:`VisibleNode.connectEventHandler()` instead.

+    .. autoclass:: CameraControl

+        Camera controls are camera configuration parameters like brightness and white balance.
+A CameraControl object contains information about the supported maximum and minimum values as well as defaults for a specific control.

+        .. py:attribute:: controlName

+            String which tells which control is meant.
+Read-only.

+        .. py:attribute:: default

+        .. py:attribute:: max

+        .. py:attribute:: min

+    .. autoclass:: CameraImageFormat

+        CameraImageFormat objects contain information about a supported image format of a camera.

+        .. py:attribute:: framerates

+            List of supported frame rates in images per second for that image format as floats.
+Read-only.

+        .. py:attribute:: pixelFormat

+            String which tells about the pixel format (see :py:class:`Bitmap`).
+Read-only.

+        .. py:attribute:: size

+            A point which represents the resolution in width and height.
+Read-only.

+    .. autoclass:: CameraInfo

+        CameraInfo objects contain data about camera capabilities.
+The data can be used to create create objects of class :py:class:`CameraNode`.
+The unique value to identify the camera is stored in :py:attr:`device`, whereas :py:attr:`driver` tells which driver is used to call the camera itself.
+Information about supported camera :py:attr:`controls` or :py:attr:`imageFormats` are stored
+        in two separate lists.

+        .. py:attribute:: controls

+            List of :py:class:`CameraControl` objects with all possible controls for that camera.
+Read-only.

+        .. py:attribute:: device

+            String which contains the unique id of the camera.
+Read-only.

+        .. py:attribute:: driver

+            String which contains the name of the driver.
+Read-only.

+        .. py:attribute:: imageFormats

+            List of :py:class:`CameraImageFormat` objects with all possible image formats for that camera.
+Read-only.

     .. autoclass:: CameraNode([driver='firewire', device="", unit=-1, fw800=False, framerate=15, capturewidth=640, captureheight=480, pixelformat="RGB", brightness, exposure, sharpness, saturation, camgamma, shutter, gain, strobeduration])

         A node that displays the image of a camera.
 The attributes correspond to the